aashreyj/aashreyj/README.md

 ## Hi there! 👋
-My name is Aashrey Jain and I am a Backend Development Engineer.
+My name is Aashrey Jain and I am a Backend Developer.
 I will be joining Oracle Server Technology as a Full-Time MTS soon!

 You can also find me on [LinkedIn.](https://www.linkedin.com/in/aashrey-jain-139950169)